Celebrating the Spring Equinox

 *Discuss new fun things to do in the warmer, longer days ahead.

-5. You can have your guests plant seeds in small containers to be brought home and grown on a window sill.
-You can buy small garden containers and seed packets at a local store (even the local grocery store might have them) and a bag of garden soil (also available at the grocery store, in the floral section)
+5. A fun activity is to plant seeds in small containers to be brought home and grown on a window sill.
+You can buy small garden containers and seed packets at a local store (even the local grocery store might have them or online) and a bag of garden soil (also available at the grocery store, in the floral section).